 - consist of higher-quality, often more complex green coffees

-- do without intense roast notes
+- avoid intense roasted notes

-Also interesting: what exactly is specialty coffee?
+Also interesting: what actually is specialty coffee?

 What does this mean for extraction?